 DNA extraction, PCR amplification and sequencing

-We For each faecal sample, we performed a DNA extraction on one small subsample collected with a cotton swab of each faecal sample.
-We used , using the QIAamp DNA Stool Mini Kit (Trevelline et al., 2018, 2016) for which we followed the manufacturer’s protocol (Handbook from 03/2014, reference: 1081060_HB_LS) with few modifications.
+For each faecal sample, we performed a DNA extraction on one small subsample collected with a cotton swab.
+We used the QIAamp DNA Stool Mini Kit (Trevelline et al., 2018, 2016) for which we followed the manufacturer’s protocol (Handbook from 03/2014, reference: 1081060_HB_LS) with few modifications.
 In brief, half volumes of all reagents were used and the extraction was carried out in 1.5 ml tubes, instead of 2 ml tubes.
 Also, after adding half an InhibitEx Tablet, we performed only one centrifugation, rather than 2 (Steps 6 and 7 in the protocol were joined).
 Later, on step 13, we mixed 200 µl of ethanol by pipetting and 600 µl of the mix were added to the column.
 From step 14, volumes recommended by the manufacturer’s protocol were used.
 Finally, samples were eluted in 100 µl of elution buffer (AE) and DNA extracts stored at -20°C.

 Later, two different PCR amplifications were performed from each DNA extract.
 First, we used a pair of primers specific for Chordata (fish) (16S1F, 16S2R), which amplifies 155 bp of the 16S gene (Deagle et al., 2009, 2005).
-Second, we used a pair of primers specific designed for to Malacostraca (crustaceans) (Chord_16S_F_TagA, Chord_16S_R_Short) (Deagle et al., 2009) also shown to amplify cephalopods in an efficient manner (Olmos-Pérez et al., 2017), which amplifies 205 bp of the 16S gene (Deagle et al., 2009).
-These two pairs of primers were chosen to allow the detection of a wide range of potential prey, including the main taxa identified morphologically in previous studiesnamely fish, cephalopods and crustaceans (Freeman, 1998; Imber, 1976).
-PCR conditions for both primer pairs were the same as in (Olmos-Perez et al., 2017), with the exception of the Taq polymerase.
+Second, we used a pair of primers designed for Malacostraca (crustaceans) (Chord_16S_F_TagA, Chord_16S_R_Short) (Deagle et al., 2009) but also known to amplify cephalopods in an efficient manner (Olmos-Pérez et al., 2017), which amplifies 205 bp of the 16S gene (Deagle et al., 2009).
+These two pairs of primers were chosen to allow the detection of a wide range of potential prey, including the main taxa identified morphologically in previous studies, namely fish, cephalopods and crustaceans (Freeman, 1998; Imber, 1976).
+PCR conditions for both primer pairs were the same as in Olmos-Perez et al. (2017), with the exception of the Taq polymerase.
 Here, the FirePOLE® Taq polymerase was used for all amplifications, following manufacturer’s protocol (Solis BioDyne).
 Negative controls containing DNA-free water were added to each PCR run.
-After checking the results in a 1.5% agarose gel, PCR products were purified using AMPURE magnetic beads, following AMPURE’sthe manufacturer’s standard protocol and, finally, for each sample, both PCR products were pooled.
-Second stage PCR amplifications and subsequent sequencing steps were carried out by New Zealand Genomics Limited (NZGL, University of Otago) according to the Illumina "16S Metagenomic Sequencing Library Preparation Manual" Rev B. The resulting amplicons were arranged in two plates and indexed with Nextera adapters (Index Set C) in unique combinations were arranged in two plates.
+After checking the results in a 1.5% agarose gel, PCR products were purified using AMPURE magnetic beads, following the manufacturer’s standard protocol and, finally, for each sample, both PCR products were pooled.
+Second stage PCR amplifications and subsequent sequencing steps were carried out by New Zealand Genomics Limited (NZGL, University of Otago) according to the Illumina "16S Metagenomic Sequencing Library Preparation Manual" Rev B. The resulting amplicons indexed with Nextera adapters (Index Set C) in unique combinations were arranged in two plates.
 Each plate also included a 16S mock community sample using Index Set D.

-Sequencing was performed by NZGL on Illumina MiSeq 2x300bp reads (Illumina MiSeq v3 reagent kit).
+Sequencing was performed by NZGL on Illumina MiSeq 2x300bp reads (Illumina MiSeq v3 8 reagent kit).